 FINDING: SATISFIED WITH CONDITIONS.
 The plan includes islands and plantings with trees to break up parking areas.
 The applicant has requested a minor increase to the applicable parking requirement for multi-dwellings to increase the island spacing from 60 feet to 63 feet.
-That request was approved by the Planning Commission per the plans.
+That request would need to be approved by the Planning Commission to approve the plan as proposed.